HomeBlog Home

 3. Shower-like scum buildup inside the windows

 These are all prime signs that your windows are not sealing correctly.
-Therefore, it is recommended that you replace the seals in your windows every five years.
+Therefore, it is recommended that you replace your window seals every 5 years.

-In addition to energy considerations and safety concerns, if window seals are not up to par and you are experiencing condensation buildup, this could lead to mold development.
+In addition to energy and safety considerations, if window seals are not up to par and you are experiencing condensation buildup, this could lead to mold growth.

 18. Water Heater Issues

 In addition to the HVAC, water heaters are one of the potential buyers' most considerable areas of concern.
-So, what do home inspectors look for in regards to your water heater?
+So, what do home inspectors look for regarding your water heater?

-1. Sediment buildup - Sediment buildup within your water heater will result in a smaller water volume than the tank can hold.
-Your water heater may have to work overtime to heat the water, driving up your energy bill.
+1. Sediment buildup - Sediment buildup in your water heater can reduce the water volume the tank can hold.
+Your water heater may have to work overtime to heat the water, which can drive up your energy bill.
 Most sediment issues can be resolved by draining and flushing the tank.

 2. Noise - Popping sounds in the tank can indicate sediment buildup and mean that your internal heating system is overheating.